Churn Rate

 Churn reduction is the post-acquisition CRO problem.
 The same research-and-optimization methodology that improves signup conversion applies to improving activation and retention:

-- Research why — exit surveys, cancellation interviews, usage data analysis
+- Research why — exit surveys, cancellation interviews, NPS detractor follow-ups, usage data analysis

 - Form hypotheses — what changes to onboarding, engagement, or product would address root causes?

-- Test and implement — run experiments on onboarding sequences, in-app triggers, success check-ins
+- Test and implement — run experiments on onboarding sequences, in-app triggers, and success check-ins

 For voluntary churn specifically, exit survey data is the most actionable source.
-One question — “What was the primary reason you’re cancelling?” — with 5–6 structured options plus free text, typically reveals patterns within 30–50 responses.
+A single question — “What was the primary reason you’re cancelling?” — with 5–6 structured options plus free text, typically reveals patterns within 30–50 responses.

 Frequently Asked Questions